Julian-Kuelshammer/Julian-Kuelshammer.github.io/_pages/supervision.md

 Prerequisites: _Modules and Homological Algebra_

 It is well-known that a small $$\Bbbk$$-linear category can equivalently be described by an algebra with enough idempotents.
 In 2016/17 Manuel Saorín wrote a paper generalising this to differential graded categories, i.e. categories with a self linear map $$d$$ such that $$d$$ satisfies the product rule, and $$d^2=0$$ (this is called a differential).
 The goal of this thesis project is to generalise this result even further to $$A_\infty$$-categories and develop a notion of $$A_\infty$$-algebra with enough idempotents.

+#### $$A_\infty$$-structures on Ext-algebras of simples

+Prerequisites: _Modules and Homological Algebra_

+The notion of an $$A_\infty$$-algebra is a generalisation of the notion of a differential graded algebra (that is a graded algebra together with a self linear map $$d$$such that $$d$$ satisfies the proeduct rule, and $$d^2=0$$).
+According to a result of Kadeishvili, one can put an $$A_\infty$$-structure on the Ext-algebra of the direct sum of all simple modules.
+According to work of Keller--Lefevre-Hasegawa this is related to the quiver and relations of an algebra via a concept called $$A_\infty$$-Koszul duality, a theory that is not only important in algebra but also in symplectic geometry.
+The goal of this thesis is to explore this relationship in examples.